rwblokzijl/Msc-thesis-EuroToken/thesis.md

 [@DenmarkCoin] [@FranceCoin] [@IcelandCoin] [@DutchCoin] [@NorwayCoin] [@RussiaCoin] [@SwissCoin] [@EnglandCoin] [@IsraelCoin].
 Central banks around the world are publishing discussion papers and road maps, some even dare make some design decisions.
-Yet, with the exception of China [@ChinaCoinTrial], no countries have deployed a real world trail.
-Meanwhile the currencies that do have real world trails have closed systems and are managed by either corporate conglomerates [@Diem:whitepaper] or totalitarian states.
+Yet, except China [@ChinaCoinTrial], no countries have deployed a real world trail.
+Meanwhile, the currencies that do have real world trails have closed systems and are managed by either corporate conglomerates [@Diem:whitepaper] or totalitarian states.